Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 Problems with Docker out of Docker

-Biggest issue: Jupyter Server starts on the same machine where you run the agent code.
+But the big issue?
+The Jupyter Server actually starts on the same machine running your agent code.

-For example, I rent a GPU server on Vast.ai and run JupyterLab.
-I would like my agent to connect directly with it for analysis.
+For example, I rented a GPU server on vast.ai, set up JupyterLab, and want my agent to connect directly for data analysis.

 Let agents connect to the Jupyter Server directly